Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/README.md

 * A RISC-V debug block allowing on-target debug using SoftConsole
 * The operating frequency of the design is 50MHz
 * Target memory is SRAM/TCM (32kB)
-User peripherals: 2 Timers, UART, 2 GPIO Inputs and 4 GPIO Outputs (GPIOs use fixed configs for simplicity and better resource utilization)
+* User peripherals: MIV_ESS, 2 Timers, UART, 2 GPIO Inputs and 4 GPIO Outputs (GPIOs use fixed configs for simplicity and better resource utilization)

+> For Design Guide Configuration - DGC2 design features, refer to [DGC2 README] <<link>>

 The peripherals in this design are located at the following addresses.